Dreamworld (Australia): Park layout

 Dreamworld is broken up into a series of themed areas – each with their own collection of rides, shows, attractions and shops.
-From the entrance (in a clockwise direction) they are: Main Street, Gold Rush Country, Corroboree, ABC Kids World, Tiger Island, DreamWorks Experience and Ocean Parade.
+From the entrance (in a clockwise direction) they are: Main Street, WILD with Australian Geographic, Rivertown, Tiger Island, Kenny and Belinda's Dreamland and Ocean Parade.

-Themed Areas
+Themed areas

 Main Street serves as the entrance and midway for the park.
 It features the central station for the Dreamworld Express as well as the Sky Voyager.
 There area is mainly made up of food, beverage and retail outlets.
 There area was extended after the removal of Rivertown, and now currently features the Motocoaster.

 Gold Rush Country is located to the left of Main Street.
 It opened on 11 December 1986 with the Eureka Mountain Mine Ride and the Thunder River Rapids Ride.
 In 2006, the Eureka Mountain Mine Ride was decommissioned due to safety concerns, it was demolished in 2018.
 Thunder River Rapids Ride was closed in 2016 following a fatal accident and was also removed.
 Gold Rush Country also featured the BuzzSaw (a Maurer Söhne SkyLoop roller coaster).
 The area was extended after it took over Rocky Hollow as a sub-themed area.
-The area now includes The Giant Drop.
+The area now includes The Giant Drop, which opened in 1998 as the world's tallest free fall ride.
+Standing at 119 m, The Giant Drop accelerates riders at speeds of up to 135 km/h in a matter of seconds.
 The area is also features Steel Taipan, a MACK Rides steel launched roller coaster.